Ricardinho (footballer, born 2001): Kairat (loan)

 On 19 June 2025, Ricardinho joined Kazakhstan Premier League club Kairat on a one-year loan deal without option to make transfer permanent.
+On 12 May 2026, Kairat announced that Ricardinho had left the club after his loan deal was ended early.

+Asteras Tripolis

+On 15 July 2026, Ricardinho signed for Asteras Tripolis on a free transfer.

 Personal life

 Ricardinho is the son of Ricardo Viana, corporal of the military police of São Paulo.
 He has 2 sisters.
 In 2021 he lost his father and his grandfather to the COVID-19.